felixlopz/hubrise-test-task/content/apps/uber-eats/en/user-interface.md

   description: Instructions on navigating Uber Eats Bridge main page to access information about the orders and customise the behaviour of the bridge.
 Synchronise your data.
 ---

-From the main page of Uber Eats Bridge, you can read the logs of all the operations between HubRise and Uber Eats, and access the configuration settings of the integration.
+From Uber Eats Bridge, you can read the logs of all the operations between HubRise and Uber Eats, and access the configuration settings of the integration.

-## Operations Page
+## Latest Operations

-The main page displays the latest API operations between HubRise, Uber Eats, and Uber Eats Bridge.
+This is the default page when you open the bridge.
+It displays the latest API operations between HubRise, Uber Eats, and Uber Eats Bridge.

 Operations can either be related to a specific order, or be generic system requests performed by Uber Eats Bridge.